 That’s not to say that no one is interested in digital enhancements to the showroom experience.
-Millennials and younger buyers, according to our study, are open to such experiences—but they ultimately favour their own mobile devices to access the information they need.
-Premium car brand owners, too, show higher-than-average interest in digital showrooms: Nearly one-third (31 per cent) find tablet devices to be helpful while shopping at a vehicle dealer, compared to only 21 per cent of nonpremium car owners.
+Millennials and younger buyers, according to our study, are open to such experiences—but they ultimately favor their own mobile devices to access the information they need.
+Premium car brand owners, too, show higher-than-average interest in digital showrooms: Nearly one-third (31 percent) find tablet devices to be helpful while shopping at a vehicle dealer, compared to only 21 percent of nonpremium car owners.

 Manufacturers and dealers seeking to invest in customer-focused digital capabilities may wish to consider the following:2